vegaprotocol/vaguer/README.md

 * *assetsHash* hashes some basic information about the active assets on the network
 * *governanceHash* hashes some basic information about governance proposals on the network
 * *hashHash* is a hash of the above hashes, plus a hash of network information and genesis information
+* *https* shows a tick if the node serves over HTTPS

 The final result is that the set of nodes that are on the same height and agree on the final `hashHash` are considered to be 'correct', and the nodes that differ will display some debugging information above the table that points to where the hashes diverge.
 Divergent hashes of nodes on the same block height suggest a problem with the